billyburch/iter_practice_8.7.23/github_cfu/github_cfu.md

-git add - prepares to add changes to my local repo git commit - commit those changes to the local git init - initiates the repo on my local - first
+git init - initiates a repository on my local machine git add - stage the changes I have made, waiting to be committed git commit - save changes I've made to the local